 Read the whole instruction first, before executing the steps.

-You choose per cluster, not per resource pool.
+- Choose cluster, not resource pool.
 The Policy is applied at cluster level.
 I do not use Resource Pool.
 It complicates matters operationally.

-If you have no SLA, you have a bigger problem than IaaS monitoring.
+- If you have no Performance SLA, you have a bigger problem than IaaS monitoring.

 - vR Ops Advanced edition or higher.
 Standard edition does not allow custom dashboard.